aabbtree77/esp32-vpn/README.md

   Download the [awl-tray binary](https://github.com/anywherelan/awl/releases) and run it, see [1](https://github.com/anywherelan/awl#desktopandroid) and [2](https://github.com/anywherelan/awl#desktop-awl-tray) for more details.

   awl is nice in that once you start it on Android, you can then run an SSH app such as [JuiceSSH](https://play.google.com/store/apps/details?id=com.sonelli.juicessh&hl=en&gl=US) and get the remote access to your Linux terminal.
-Make sure the awl VPN has no overlapping/duplicated addresses and delete all the previous connections on JuiceSSH before connecting. awl is not very polished yet so one can sometimes mess up virtual addresses with many-to-one connections or loops, but these situations are avoidable.
+Make sure the awl VPN has no overlapping/duplicated addresses and delete all the previous connections on JuiceSSH before connecting. awl is not very polished yet so one can sometimes mess up virtual addresses with many-to-one connections and loops.

 ## ESP32 and MicroPython